cds-snc/notification-documentation/src/en/send.md

 **scheduled_for (optional)**

 If you want to send notifications in the future, you can specify a datetime up to 4 days in the future, in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
-Example: `2021-06-08T15:15:00` (UTC time).
+For example: `2021-06-08T15:15:00` (UTC time).

 **sender_id (optional)**